Using Gossips to Spread Information: Theory and Evidence from a Randomized Controlled Trial: Evidence: who are the gossips?

 We estimate a discrete choice model of the decision to nominate an individual.
-Note that we have large choice sets as there are $n-1$ possible nominees and $n$ nominators per village network.
+Note that we have large choice sets, as there are $n-1$ possible nominees and $n$ nominators per village network.
 We model agent $i$ as receiving utility $u_{i}(j)$ for nominating individual $j$:

-where $x_{j}$ is a vector of network centralities for $j$ (eigenvector centrality, $DC(0.2,3)$, and degree centrality), $z_{j}$ is a vector of demographic characteristics (e.g., leadership status, geographic position and caste controls), $\mu_{v}$ is a village fixed effect, and $\epsilon_{iv,j}$ is a Type-I extreme value distributed disturbance.
+where $x_{j}$ is a vector of network centralities for $j$ (eigenvector centrality, diffusion centrality, and degree centrality), $z_{j}$ is a vector of demographic characteristics (e.g., leadership status, geographic position, and caste controls), $\mu_{v}$ is a village fixed effect, and $\epsilon_{ijv}$ is a Type-I extreme value distributed disturbance.
 For convenience given the large choice sets, we estimate the conditional logit model by an equivalent Poisson regression, where the outcome is the expected number of times an alternative is selected \citep{palmgren1981fisher,baker1994multinomial,lang1996comparison,guimaraes2003tractable}.
+This is presented in Table \ref{tab:predict1}.
+A parallel OLS specification leads to the same conclusion, and is presented in Appendix \ref{sec:phase1_ext}.